 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-What it's lacking is the more intrusive features.
-It doesn't monitor texts, emails, or social media, you can't block content within apps, and alerts for cyberbullying and harassment is limited to the Safe Gaming mode.
+But Aura Parental Controls doesn't monitor texts, emails, or social media.
+You also can't block content within apps, and alerts for cyberbullying and harassment are limited to the Safe Gaming mode.

-Overall, Aura is a good option for parents who want to easily manage screen time and block access to inappropriate content.
+Overall, Aura is a good option for parents who want to easily set screen time limits and block access to inappropriate content.
 But if you want more monitoring and tracking, you may want to check out other options on the best parental control apps list.

 - Robust screen time monitoring and content filtering

-- Auto settings for kids based on age
+- Auto parental control settings for kids based on age

 - Unlimited devices